MaxWenzel/frameworks/README.md

 ## Testing

+- [Playwright](https://playwright.dev/): was created specifically to accommodate the needs of end-to-end testing.
+Playwright supports all modern rendering engines including Chromium, WebKit, and Firefox.
+Test on Windows, Linux, and macOS, locally or on CI, headless or headed with native mobile emulation of Google Chrome for Android and Mobile Safari.
 - [Karma](https://karma-runner.github.io/latest/index.html): the main goal for Karma is to bring a productive testing environment to developers
 - [Jasmine](https://jasmine.github.io/): behavior-Driven JavaScript
 - [Selenium](https://www.selenium.dev/): a collection of language specific bindings to drive a browser